You’re may be a little confused by now.

 Can Tea Cause Constipation?

 As you may have already found, the short answer is a bit confusing.
 Tea can both aid and hinder bowel movements.

 True teas, made from the leaves of the Camellia sinensis plant, contain reasonable levels of caffeine.
-Caffeine is a mild diuretic and can help the body expel its waste products.
+Caffeine is a mild diuretic (not nearly enough that tea dehydrates you) and can help the body expel its waste products.